Yamen-Aldhanki/Deskly/README.md

 > **Important:** Clearing your browser's site data can permanently remove your Deskly workspace.
 Export a backup regularly if the data is important to you.<img width="1451" height="906" alt="Screenshot 2026-09-08 at 6 40 05 PM" src="https://github.com/user-attachments/assets/c48efb9c-f884-475a-83c2-a5e645c9887a" />

+# Previous Version

+Want to check out the older version of Deskly?

+This version is kept for archival purposes and shows how Deskly looked and worked before Deskly 2.0.